Open-Reviews/Mangrove/terms-of-use.md

 We want to live in a world where people are in control of their data and each person is able to decide what data is collected and shared about them.
 Therefore, we from Mangrove worked hard to develop a system that puts the control in the hand of the user.
 It is designed to respect you and your digital life.
 This means:

-*   The **Mangrove website does not track users** in any way, and does not collect information from users’ devices.
+*   The **Mangrove Website does not track users** in any way, and does not collect information from users’ devices.
 *   There is no user sign-up and no user account in Mangrove.
-Therefore, **Mangrove is not storing personal information or passwords**.
+Therefore, **Mangrove does not store personal information or passwords**.
 *   A user can write or read reviews, as well as make use of the open source software without identifying themselves.

 Nevertheless, you can share information voluntarily when using the Services (e.g., adding personal information to a review), or when you interact with the Mangrove team.
 If you do, you should be aware of how your data is used.
 We ask that you therefore review the terms of our Privacy Policy.
 Because our Services are used by people all over the world, personal information that we collect may be stored and processed in any other country in which we or our agents maintain facilities.
 By using our Services, you consent to any such transfer of information outside of your country.